 Just how a man so beloved by his crew, and seemingly all who meet him, for his warmth and humanity can have made a film like I Now Pronounce You Chuck and Larry, which includes Rob Schneider appearing in full on yellow face and the dialogue below, is beyond me.

-Chuck Levine (Adam Sandler): Domestic partnership?
+Chuck Levine (Adam Sandler): Domestic sponsored_longform?
 You mean like faggots?

 Larry Valentine: No, I mean yeah but, no, not us.
 Obviously.
 Just on paper.

 Larry Valentine: Well, the accepted vernacular is "gay"... but yes.